 Incidentally, Singapore Airlines also chartered Concordes for a few flights, as did a US firm, Braniff International Airways.

-The orders for the Concorde planes were canceled in April 1980, in the wake of the Iranian Revolution, also making Iran Air the last airline to cancel its Concorde orders.
+The orders for the Concorde planes were cancelled in April 1980, in the wake of the Iranian Revolution, also making Iran Air the last airline to cancel its Concorde orders.
 Quite possibly one of those “what if” moments.
-If oil rich Iran had retained their orders, and helped production limp along for another couple of years through the worldwide recession, could the other airlines have come back to complete their purchases when their economies recovered?
+If oil-rich Iran had retained their orders and helped production limp along for another couple of years through the worldwide recession, could the other airlines have come back to complete their purchases when their economies recovered?
 Who knows.

-I can’t blame Iran for canceling their orders, as like most airlines at the time, Iran Air was more a symbol of national identity, and the Concorde’s were most certainly toys for the Shah rather than aircraft for his people.
-Still, it’s a pity nonetherless.
+I can’t blame Iran for cancelling their orders, as like most airlines at the time, Iran Air was more a symbol of national identity, and the Concorde’s were most certainly toys for the Shah rather than aircraft for his people.
+Still, it’s a pity nonetheless.

 Incidentally, here is the Concorde order list at the time Iran Air placed its order (source Flight Magazine)